-Here’s Where You Can Still Find Reusable Face Masks
+Here’s Where You Can Buy Reusable Face Masks

-If you've been searching for reusable face masks due to the novel coronavirus pandemic, we found out which retailers still sell them for you.
+If you've been searching for reusable face masks and N95 masks due to the novel coronavirus pandemic, we found out which retailers have them in stock.

-There’s no denying that we’re going through strange times.
-Museums, restaurants, bars, and all other non-essential businesses are closed throughout most of the United States.
+There’s no denying that we’re still going through strange times.
+Many museums, restaurants, bars, and other non-essential businesses are still closed or only open with limited capacity and restrictions throughout much of the United States.
 Most of us have been staying home as much as possible, trying to exercise social distancing to keep ourselves and our loved ones safe—which makes wearing reusable face masks more important than ever.
 Avoiding these 11 common mistakes people make when using face masks is just as important.

 How useful are reusable face masks?